beardedspice/beardedspice/README.md

 @end
 ```

 The `accepts` method takes a `Tab` object and returns `YES` if the strategy can control the given tab. `displayName` must return a unique string describing the controller and will be used as the name shown in the Preferences panel.
 Some other functions return a Javascript function for the particular action. `pause` is a special case and is used when changing the active tab.
-Optional but useful methods `isPlaying` and `trackInfo`.
-If you will define `isPlaying` method, media strategy will be used in autoselect mechanism, description of it you may see in issue #67. `trackInfo` method returns `Track` object, which used in notifications for user.
+Optional but useful methods are `isPlaying` and `trackInfo`.
+If you define the `isPlaying` method, the media strategy will be used in autoselect mechanism, a description of which you may find in issue #67.
+The `trackInfo` method returns a `Track` object, which used in notifications for the user.

 Define these properties of the `Track` object:
 ```Objective-C